ronil1508/SOC-2022_QML/README.md

 1) Controlled Gates - The controlled U gate has one control qubit and n target qubits on which a n x n unitary matrix acts as an operator. </li> ![image](https://user-images.githubusercontent.com/95964330/164993180-7653680e-7c97-4d86-aac4-7ac4bb871858.png)
 2) "Meter" for measurment of the quantum bit, the measurement of a qubit collapses it's state and gives classical bits 0  or 1 as the result. </li> ![image](https://user-images.githubusercontent.com/95964330/164993191-713ae328-4c33-45ce-8788-6b28ec4c8963.png)

+### No Cloning Theorem
+The no cloning theorem states that it is e impossible to make a copy of an unknown quantum state.
+Once one qubit is measured, the state of the other one is completely determined, and no additional information can be gained.
+In this sense, the extra hidden information carried in the original qubit was lost in the first measurement, and cannot be regained.
+If, however, the qubit had been copied, then the state of the other qubit should still contain some of that hidden information.
+Therefore, a copy cannot have been created.